jasonwarta/arduino-sound-sensor/README.md

 - 500 - 700: yellow
 - 700 - 900: red

+These numbers seems somewhat arbitrary, because they are the analog values returned by the sensor.
+I couldn't come up with a formula for converting these to decibels, that produced results I agreed with.
+As such, an end user of the software would need

 Configuration steps to change the thresholds:

 1. Press '#' on the keypad.
 This puts the device in listening mode.